 The components of MALT are sometimes subdivided into the following:

 These supplements are the simplest and most foundational ways to boost your immune health.
-With them in your daily routine, you probably wouldn't every get sick.
+With them in your daily routine, you probably wouldn't get sick.
 We recommend them year round (and most especially during the peak pathogen proliferation months shown in the graph below):

-Silver Biotics or Bion Plus - these silver products work along side your immune system, weakening and disrupting pathogens on contact so that they die without replicating inside you, so that your immune system has less to do.
+Silver Biotics or Bion Plus - these silver products work along side your immune system, weakening and disrupting pathogens on contact so that they die without replicating inside you, so that your immune system has much less to do.

 They belong in everyone's medicine cabinet.
 Available in liquid, gels, lotions and lozenges.
 If you ever have a sore throat, it could be gone in five minutes with Silver Biotics or BION Plus.

 Liquid Silver Biotics or BION Plus are wonderful for helping the lungs when nebulized.